-Science is a Core Subject that is studied by all students.
-The work covered is categorised into the themes listed below:
+Science Core Subject Years 9 and 10

+The learning covered in Stage 5 Science is categorised into the themes listed below:

 Year 9 Year 10

-Sound and Electromagnetic Spectrum
+Sound and Electromagnetic Spectrum Chemical

-Nervous System
+Nervous System Reactions

-Periodic Table
+Endocrine System Periodic Table

-Living rea
+Electricity Universe

-Endocrine System Universe Electricity Evolution Atomic Theory DNA
+Atomic Theory Evolutio

+Chemical Reactions n DNA

-Chemical Reactions Biotechnology Plate Tectonics A Sustainable Planet
+Plate Tectonics Biotechnology

-Newton's Laws of Motion
+Newton's Laws of Motion A Sustainable Planet

-The determination of Science classes are based on the student's demonstrated skills and application in Science.
+The determination of Science classes is based on the student's demonstrated skills and application in Science.
 Classes are reviewed at the end of each semester.
-This is done using marks from exams, class assessment and teachers comments.
+This is done using marks from exams, class assessment and teachers' comments.